Grootbos Private Nature Reserve

-Call us on to start planning your vacation to Grootbos Private Nature Reserve or take a look at our itineraries to Garden Route
+Call us on 020 3993 5269 to start planning your holiday to Grootbos Private Nature Reserve or take a look at our itineraries to South Africa

 Just 2 hours from Cape Town, Grootbos is a superb family-run nature reserve set on the fynbos-clad hills above Walker Bay.
 27 luxurious suites are divided between two lodges, set amongst ancient milkwood trees overlooking a majestic sweep of coastline.

 Grootbos Private Nature Reserve is in a beautiful location above Walker Bay, a short distance from Hermanus on the Garden route, with sweeping views over the bay and out to sea.
 Grootbos is split into two lodges - Garden Lodge and Forest Lodge.